HigherOrderCO/Bend2/docs/import-system.md

 1. **Package-level versioning**: Version `#7` applies to all definitions within `VictorTaelin/VecAlg`, ensuring coherent sets of functions that are tested and published together.

 2. **Individual addressability**: Internally, each definition remains fully independent.
-The resolver and database treat `VictorTaelin/VecAlg#7/List/dot` as a unique FQN, enabling minimal context loading—only the specific definitions used (plus their dependencies) are pulled into scope.
+The resolver and database treat `VictorTaelin/VecAlg#7/List/dot` as a unique FQP, enabling minimal context loading—only the specific definitions used (plus their dependencies) are pulled into scope.

-3. **Direct reference capability**: Any definition can be referenced anywhere using its full FQN without explicitly importing the package first, maintaining context efficiency.
+3. **Direct reference capability**: Any definition can be referenced anywhere using its full FQP without explicitly importing the package first, maintaining context efficiency.

 **Implementation Notes**